asciamanna/asciamanna.github.io/_drafts/the-importance-of-static-code-analysis.md

 ##Conclusion

 I will be writing more about static analysis tools and [NDepend](http://www.ndepend.com/ "NDepend Home Page").
-I'm barely scratching the surface of the capabilities NDepend and other static analysis tools provides.
+I'm barely scratching the surface of the capabilities NDepend and other static analysis tools provide.
 In the meantime give one of these tools a try on your team and you'll see that there are significant benefits that can be gained by having detailed analysis of your codebase on every build.